sematext/terraform-provider-sematext/README.md

 Using the provider
 ----------------------

-Detailed documentation for the GitHub provider can be found [here](https://www.terraform.io/docs/providers/sematext/index.html).
+Detailed documentation for the Sematext provider can be found [here](https://www.terraform.io/docs/providers/sematext/index.html).

 Developing the Provider
 ---------------------------